gmike070/Movie-Recommendation-Analysis/README.md

 2.Language based Gross Analysis

-3.Comparison of Gross and Profit for Different Genres,
+3.Comparison of Gross and Profit for Different Genres.

 4.Recommendation systems based on Actors, Movies, Genres.